o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/animating/animation-editor/track-editor.md

 ---
+linkTitle: Track Editor
 description: ' Use the Animation Editor''s Track Editor to preview an animation, change the timeline, and work with keys in Open 3D Engine. '
 title: Using the Track Editor
+weight: 320
 ---

 The **Track Editor** displays all the tracks in your current animation sequence.
 The **Track Editor** enables you to do the following: